 ●Persistent or nonresponding pneumonia, defined as the absence of or delay in achieving clinical stability after 72 hours of antibiotic therapy.

-The most common causes of treatment failure are lack of or delayed response by the host despite appropriate antibiotics and infection with an organism that is not covered by the initial antibiotic regimen [2,86,90].
-Patient-related factors include severity of illness, neoplasia, aspiration pneumonia, and neurologic disease (table 7) , while lack of responsiveness to initial therapy may be due to drug-resistant organisms, unusual pathogens (eg, Legionella spp, viruses, fungi including Pneumocystis jirovecii [formerly P. carinii], or Mycobacterium tuberculosis), or an infectious complication, such as postobstructive pneumonia, empyema, abscess, or superimposed nosocomial pneumonia [2,86,91].
+The most common causes of treatment failure are lack of or delayed response by the host despite appropriate antibiotics and infection with an organism that is not covered by the initial antibiotic regimen [2,120,124].
+Patient-related factors include severity of illness, neoplasia, aspiration pneumonia, and neurologic disease (table 7) .
+Lack of responsiveness to initial therapy may be due to drug-resistant organisms, unusual pathogens (eg, Legionella spp, viruses, fungi including Pneumocystis jirovecii [formerly P. carinii], or M. tuberculosis), or an infectious complication, such as postobstructive pneumonia (due to carcinoma or an aspirated foreign body), empyema, abscess, or superimposed nosocomial pneumonia [2,120,125].

 In a review of treatment failure in 49 hospitalized patients with CAP, a definite diagnosis was established in 32 and a probable diagnosis was made in 9 .
 The major causes were infection with a pathogen not detected in the initial evaluation (atypical or unusual pathogens or pathogens associated with the development of empyema), persistent infection with the same pathogen, usually reflecting resistance to initial empiric therapy, and nosocomial infection with a new pathogen, most often associated with ventilator-associated pneumonia.